IPaul32/sa2-25-23-Ivanchuk/README.md

 I signed whose GIT it is, but not yet globally.
 I created a new file (I’m writing in it now), in which I wrote the first line.
 Staged and committed this file.
 I created a new thread and am writing this text.

+Вс 24 сен 2023 13:04:38 +03
+I decided to also enter the date.
+Well, I made a second branch, committed the file with the changes to it and merged it with the master branch.
+I checked everything and added the tag as a new version, but then I realized that I added it to the master branch, and not to a separate commit.
+I removed the tag, moved to the commit I needed and already added the tag to it.